Japan cheap travel

 Minshuku are mostly family-run and more often found in the countryside rather than the city.
 They are generally cheaper than Ryokan and less formal.
 Prices range from 4,000 and 9,000 yen per night per person and a meal is often included in the price.

 At Minshuku, meals are taken communally in a dining room on low Japanese tables.
-To save money, it may be possible ask for the meals not to be included.
+To save money, it may be possibly asked for the meals not to be included.
 However, trying traditional home cooked Japanese food is often worth the extra expense.
 For example, during our stay at a Minshuku on the Island of Kinkasan, just off the coast of Sendai, we were served many appetizing dishes and varieties of Sashimi (raw fish) which would have cost far more from a restaurant.
 This included the gonads of the tiny, spiny sea-urchin (uni); a surprisingly enjoyable culinary experience!

 Ryokan